NVIDIA/cub/docs/developer_overview.md

 The code above represents control flow.
 Let's look at each of the building blocks closer.

-The dispatch entry point is typically represented by a static member function that constructs an object of `DispatchReduce` and passes it to `ChainedPolicy` `Invoke` method:
+The dispatch entry point is typically represented by a static member function that constructs an object of `DispatchReduce` and passes it to the `ptx_dispatch::exec` method:

 ```cpp
 template <typename InputIteratorT,